ShaiqRaza/PortfolioWebsiteBackend/readme.md

 - `CLOUDINARY_API_KEY`: Can get this from cloudinary account
 - `CLOUDINARY_SECRET`: Can get this from cloudinary account

+**Note:** Cloudinary is a service providing cloud storage for images and videos.
+It is used in this project to store images and videos.
+For more information, visit [Cloudinary](https://cloudinary.com/).

 ## Installation

 1. Clone the repository: